LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Conclusions

 \section{Conclusions}

-This paper introduces \texttt{RSD}, a novel demonstration selection method designed for CoT prompting. \texttt{RSD} bases the selection on reasoning skills, which are latent representations discovered by unsupervised learning from rationales via a CVAE.
-The effectiveness of \method is empirically supported by the experiments conducted across four LLMs and over four different reasoning tasks.
+This paper introduces \texttt{LaRS}, a novel demonstration selection method designed for CoT prompting. \method bases the selection on reasoning skills, which are latent representations discovered by unsupervised learning from rationales via a CVAE.
+Based on the experiments conducted across four LLMs and over four different reasoning tasks, \method manifests comparable performance on selecting effective few-shot examples for CoT reasoning while requiring no extra LLM inference and saving hours in pre-processing the example bank.